vossisboss/tutorial-series/Create-footer-for-all-pages.md

 # import register_snippet:
 from wagtail.snippets.models import register_snippet

-# ...keep the definition of the NavigationSettings model
+# ...keep the definition of the NavigationSettings model and add the FooterText model:
 @register_snippet
 class FooterText(
     DraftStateMixin,